-While often overlooked, there are many ways to make money with land in Wilmington!
+While often overlooked, there are many ways to make money with land in Eastern!
 Get some ideas and learn about what to look for in our latest post!

-When investing in in Wilmington, there are a few things you can do to help you make money with land.
+When investing in in Eastern, there are a few things you can do to help you make money with land.

 Flipping land is a niche that investors don’t always take advantage of.
 Land can often be acquired at a low price and resold much higher when the right buyer is found.
 When you find a motivated seller, the deal can get even sweeter.
 Getting started with land can be much easier than investing in residential real estate.
 There are no maintenance costs, and the holding costs are minimal Even if you can’t find a buyer immediately, you won’t be losing too much by having the property sit in your portfolio.